Military history of the Philippines: Champa-Sulu War

-Visayan Raids against China
+Visayan raids against China

-Antecedent to this raids, sometime between A.D.
+Antecedent to these raids, sometime between A.D.
 1174 and 1190, a traveling Chinese government bureaucrat Chau Ju-Kua reported that a certain group of "ferocious raiders of China's Fukien coast" which he called the "Pi-sho-ye", believed to have lived on the southern part of Formosa.

 In A.D.
 1273, another work written by Ma Tuan Lin, which came to the knowledge of non-Chinese readers through a translation made by the Marquis D'Hervey de Saint-Denys, gave reference to the Pi-sho-ye raiders, thought to have originated from the southern portion of Formosa.
 However, the author observed that these raiders spoke a different language and had an entirely different appearance (presumably when compared to the inhabitants of Formosa).
 Some scholars have put forth the theory that the Pi-sho-ye were actually people from the Visayas islands.
 Furthermore, Boholano oral legends say that people from the Kedatuan of Dapitan were the ones that lead the raids on China.

+Pon-i Invasion of Philippine Kingdoms

+During the 12th century, then-Hindu Brunei called "Pon-i", as reported in the Chinese annals Nanhai zhi, invaded Malilu 麻裏蘆 (present-day Manila) as it also administered Sarawak and Sabah, as well as the Philippine kingdoms Butuan, Sulu, Ma-i (Mindoro), Shahuchong 沙胡重 (present-day Siocon), Yachen 啞陳 (Oton), and 文杜陵 Wenduling (present-day Mindanao).
+Manila regained independence.